vishal-thenge/fossa-scripts/CreateReport/README.md

 ## Description

 This script creates a License report including the License file matches and stores it in a CSV file.
-This uses the API to fetche data from the FOSSA API and saves it to a CSV file.
-It requires an authorization token and a revision ID to function.
+This uses the API to fetch data from the FOSSA API and saves it to a CSV file.
+It requires an authorization token and a JSON file created by the fossa analyze --json 1> output.json to function.

 ## Usage